 Skip to main content

-So, today, we’re asking the question: “Does Keurig coffee pods cost make owing a Keurig worth it?” — because you might be wondering if it’s cheaper to have a Keurig coffee maker or a standard drip coffee maker.
+So, today, we’re asking the question: “Does Keurig coffee pods cost make owing a Keurig worth it?” — because you might wonder if having a Keurig coffee maker or a standard drip coffee maker is more affordable.
 The answer to that question is not a simple “yes” or “no” answer.
 There are dozens of different factors to consider regarding the overall cost of your daily cup of coffee.
+Let’s dive into the nitty-gritty of the Keurig vs. coffee maker to see which is the more economical option.

 A person making coffee at an industrial coffee machine.